Darzalex (Daratumumab)

 What If You Miss a Dose?

-It’s very important to keep all your appointments to ensure your treatment works properly.
-If you miss an appointment, contact your healthcare team immediately to reschedule as soon as possible.
+It is crucial to attend all scheduled appointments for your Darzalex infusion.
+If you miss an appointment, reschedule as soon as possible.

 Side Effects